 Reach for this book when you want to help your child slow down and develop a mindful, observational relationship with the natural world.
 It is a perfect choice for quiet bedtimes or for families looking to honor Indigenous perspectives on the changing seasons.
 The story follows a young child and their grandmother as they look for the small, sensory signals that tell us summer is turning to fall, or winter to spring.
 Through gentle, lyrical text in both Anishinaabemowin and English, the book highlights themes of intergenerational love and environmental stewardship.
 It is developmentally ideal for children ages 3 to 7, offering a beautiful way to discuss how the earth takes care of us and how we can pay attention to its rhythms.
 Parents will appreciate the way it fosters both vocabulary and a sense of calm curiosity.

 A preschooler or early elementary student who loves being outdoors or a child who is particularly close to a grandparent.
-It is also an essential resource for families wanting to introduce Indigenous languages into their daily reading habits.
+This book is ideal for families interested in bilingual reading experiences or learning about Anishinaabemowin.

-This book can be read cold, but parents may want to visit the author's notes or online resources to hear the pronunciation of the Anishinaabemowin words if they are not fluent, as the bilingual aspect is central to the experience.
+This book can be read cold, but parents may want to visit the author's notes or online resources to hear the pronunciation of the Anishinaabemowin words if they are not fluent.
 A parent might reach for this after seeing their child rush through an outdoor walk without noticing their surroundings, or when a child asks 'When will it be winter?' and needs a more holistic answer than a calendar date.

 For a 3-year-old, the book is a beautiful 'point and find' sensory journey focused on animals and colors.
 A 7-year-old will better appreciate the cyclical nature of time and the importance of preserving traditional ecological knowledge.

-Unlike many seasonal books that focus on holidays or human activities like pumpkin picking, this book focuses on 'land as teacher.'
-The bilingual presentation and the specific focus on Great Lakes region ecology make it stand out.
+Unlike many seasonal books that focus on holidays or human activities like pumpkin picking, this book focuses on 'land as teacher' and the specific ecology of the Great Lakes region. ```

 The narrative follows a grandchild asking 'How do I know?' about the changing seasons.
 Each page features the grandmother pointing out specific natural markers: blueberries and bees for summer, mushrooms and bears for fall, deer and huddling mice for winter, and peepers for spring.
 The text is presented bilingually in Anishinaabemowin and English.